libikaa/zero_down/README.md

 Using that output of that query I have made visualization using chart.js by connecting frontend and backend using REST api.

 I have also many ideas for performing query.
+But due to time constraint I have performed only few.